AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 C0050 Quick Answer

-The C0050 code means the ABS module sees a fault in the rear wheel speed sensor circuit.
-Check the rear sensor harness and connector first, then verify the sensor signal with live data before replacing parts.
+C0050 points to a problem in the rear wheel speed sensor circuit.
+Start by inspecting the rear sensor wiring and connector damage, then confirm the wheel speed signal on a scan tool.

 What Does C0050 Mean?